jahudka/subsim/docs/README.md

 over them to show a tooltip with the source expression.
 This will switch while you're editing such a parameter: the parameter field will then contain the expression, and the tooltip will show the computed value.

+### Variables

+You can define variables for use in expressions.
+Variables can either be simple values you can adjust manually, or they can be defined using an expression; this comes in rather handy when you have a number of easily derived values which repeat often in expressions in your project.

+Subsim differentiates between several layers, or _scopes_, of variables:
+_global_, _user_, and _generator_.
+Any user-defined variables belong to the _user_ scope (surprising no-one).
+The variable `$c`, which represents the speed of sound, is defined in the _global_ scope.
+When using a [generator](generators.md), its `i` variable is defined in the _generator_ scope.
+This is important because variables in a lower (more local) scope override variables defined in a higher (less local) scope: a variable in the _user_ scope will override any variable of the same name in the _global_ scope, and a variable in the _generator_ scope will override any variable defined in either the _user_ or the _global_ scope.
+So you can for example define your own `$c` and derive it from e.g. the room temperature, which you can define as another variable, and then adjust that to see what effect will changing the temperature have on the sound.